nasa/utm-apis/README.md

 }

 ````````
-## Sandbox vs. Swaggerhub versions
+## Sandbox and Swaggerhub-github versions

-Swaggerhub's master branch is generally ahead of our sandbox.

-The swaggerspec's github is branched by version.
+utm-apis repo's master branch is tagged with a release tag.
+The same tag is applied to the UTM Sandbox deployment.

-For example the v17.11 sandbox was generated from github branch tcl3_v17.11 which has base 0afb8139643610b0743d9d436b1feb341b935e73.
+For example the v17.10 sandbox was generated from github branch/tag swagger17.10.

-If you checkout this branch locally you can point to tcl3_v17.11 for codegen or browsing.
-The github top level README is now updated with notes for codegen'ing from a local
-clone by release tag, as well as options for viewing local swagger specs.
+Swaggerhub's master branch can sometimes be ahead of our sandbox.

+For codegen you can point back in history to the release tag.
+You can also clone the utm-apis to your build machine, and view local specs, as below.

 ### Local Viewing